batzor/SimpleHttp/README.md

 3. Polling with threadpool @ feature/threadpool branch.
 Avg time to serve 10k request: 12.090ms

 All using the benchmark script in master branch.
+Threadpool does not perform well on this benchmark because most of the time, only one worker thread is enough to handle the requests.
+We need better benchmarking script that sends requests at a higher speed in this case.

 NOTE: Polling server is CPU intensive because it is running infinite loop in multiple threads, waiting for a job to be assigned.
 To properly benchmark the server, you need to use 2 different machines for client and server.